mmckegg/loop-drop-app/nodes/loop-grid-push/README.md

-loop-launchpad
+loop-grid-push
 ===

-Novation Launchpad bindings for [loop-grid](https://github.com/mmckegg/loop-grid).
+Ableton Push (v1) bindings for [loop-grid](https://github.com/mmckegg/loop-grid).
+The mapping follows how Launchpad works pretty closely.
+The only difference is the side buttons are mapped to the button group right on top of the pads.

 ## Controller Mapping

-Trigger sounds using the **main grid** on the Launchpad hardware that corresponds to the interface grid that you have added chunks to.
+Trigger sounds using the **pads** on the Push hardware that corresponds to the interface grid that you have added chunks to.

 ### Beat Repeat

-The side buttons (A-H) on the Launchpad enable **beat repeat** mode as follows:
+The top buttons on Push enable **beat repeat** mode as follows:

   - None (free play),
   - 1